paulchinnam/Java_HRIS_System/README.md

 # Spring enabled GUI

-Directory titled "spring-crud-webapp" is extends the CLI-based project into a web-based application with the Spring framework
+Directory titled "spring-crud-webapp" extends the CLI-based project into a web-based application with the Spring framework